AliMoharramipour/Subjective-Dissimilarity-and-Discrimination-Capacity-/README.md

 ## Prepare Faces and Morphs
 We used the Basal Face Model (BFM) in our study to generate the faces.
 Our code is based off of the BFM model shared here https://faces.dmi.unibas.ch/bfm/index.php?nav=1-2&id=downloads by Prof. Dr. T. Vetter.

-**Generate_Faces_And_Morphs**  The first part of the code generates 30 faces semi-randomly from the BFM space as described in our paper.
+**Generate_Faces_And_Morphs**: The first part of the code generates 30 faces semi-randomly from the BFM space as described in our paper.
 The second part of the code generates 1000 equally spaced morphs between any selected two faces from the 30 faces inside the “faces” folder (the faces used in our study).
 The two faces are selected by **Face1_ID** and **Face2_ID** variables in the code.